Apple keyboards: Macintosh Keyboard (M0110)

 Introduced and included with the original Macintosh in 1984, it debuted with neither arrow keys to control the cursor nor an integrated numeric keypad.
 It used a telephone cord-style RJ-11 connector to the case (also used with the Amstrad PCW series of computers).
 The keyboard pinouts are "crossed" so it isn't possible to use a standard telephone cord as a replacement; doing so will result in damage to the keyboard or the computer.
 The keyboard also introduced a unique command key similar to the "open" Apple Key on the Lisa.

-Macintosh Numeric Keypad (M0120)
+Macintosh Numeric Keypad (M0120 and M0120P)

-Like the Apple IIe before it, the Macintosh provided an optional external keypad which also included arrow keys that daisy chained to the CPU via the telephone-cord connectors.
+Like the Apple IIe before it, the Macintosh provided an optional external keypad which also included arrow keys that daisy chained to the computer via the telephone-cord connectors.
 Though introduced with the Macintosh in January 1984, Apple did not ship it until September 1984 at a retail price of US$99.

-Macintosh Numeric Keypad (M0120P)

-This version of the numeric keypad, compared to M0120, uses symbols on the Clear and Enter keys, instead of text.
+The M0120P version of the numeric keypad, compared to M0120, uses symbols on the Clear and Enter keys, instead of text.